Does AI See like Art Historians? Interpreting How Vision Language Models Recognize Artistic Style: Introduction

 \section{Introduction}

-Humans understand artistic style by considering both local features, such as texture and color, as well as global properties like overall composition \cite{barnet2015short}.
-As vision-language models (VLMs) steadily approach human-level performance on tasks such as object detection and visual question answering \cite{kim2025visual, zou2023object}, the fundamental question of how models process visual inputs and generate their responses becomes increasingly relevant.
-This understanding is critical to model interpretability, and the internal mechanisms and decision-making processes of VLMs remain an open and challenging research problem \cite{lin2025survey}.
+Humans understand art style by considering both local features, such as texture and color, as well as global properties like composition \cite{barnet2015short}.
+As vision-language models (VLMs) steadily improve on tasks such as object detection and visual question answering \cite{kim2025visual, zou2023object}, the fundamental question of how models process visual inputs and generate their responses becomes increasingly relevant.
+This understanding is critical to model interpretability, and the internal mechanisms and decision-making processes of VLMs remains an open and challenging research area \cite{lin2025survey}.

-Identifying artwork style is particularly challenging for VLMs as these images often contain many rich, fine-grained details \cite{strafforello2025have}.
-Visual style is also complex, lacking explicit grounding compared to tasks like object recognition, and models often fail to generalize, relying on patterns from pre-training data rather than faithfully reasoning over the visual source image \cite{bin2024gallerygpt}.
-Figure~\ref{fig:our_approach}, for example, shows a complex scene of many people, where details of its content as well as its form (e.g., smooth brushwork, soft rendering of drapery, sepia tones) contribute to classification as Renaissance.
-While prior work has focused on whether VLMs can accurately classify artwork style, less is known about what visual features drive their prediction and whether this aligns with domain knowledge.
-This raises the question: have the models learned to see like human experts, or does their vision operate according to different patterns and logics---perhaps even a fundamentally nonhuman worldview?
-In this interdisciplinary collaboration involving art historians and computer scientists, we take a model interpretability approach to investigate the following research questions: \begin{description} \item[\textbf{RQ1}] What visual concepts do VLMs rely on when predicting artistic style? \item[\textbf{RQ2}] Do these concepts reflect criteria that art historians use when analyzing artistic style? \item[\textbf{RQ3}] What kind of misalignment is there between VLMs and art historians, and how does this affect style prediction? \end{description}
+Identifying art style is particularly challenging for VLMs as these images often contain many rich, fine-grained details \cite{strafforello2025have}.
+Visual style is also complex, lacking explicit grounding compared to tasks like object recognition, and models often fail to generalize, relying on patterns from pre-training data rather than faithfully reasoning over the input image \cite{bin2024gallerygpt}.
+Figure~\ref{fig:our_approach}, for example, shows a complex scene of many figures, where details of its content as well as its form (e.g., black-and-white engraving, crosshatching) contribute to classification as Northern Renaissance.
+While prior work has focused on whether VLMs can accurately classify art style, less is known about what visual features drive their prediction and whether these features align with domain knowledge.
+This raises the following question: \emph{have the models learned to see like human experts, or does their vision operate according to different patterns and logical structures?} To investigate this, we focus on the following research questions: \begin{description} \item[\textbf{RQ1}] What visual concepts do VLMs rely on when predicting artistic style? \item[\textbf{RQ2}] Are the visual concepts causally related to predictions that VLMs make? \item[\textbf{RQ3}] Do visual concepts identified by VLMs align with how art historians see style? \end{description}